common-workflow-language/user_guide/src/faq.md

       # ^ changed here
 ```

-If is not possible to change the input identifier, then you can use an alternative CWL Parameter Reference syntax:
+If it is not possible to change the input identifier, then you can use an alternative CWL Parameter Reference syntax:

 ```cwl
 valueFrom: $(inputs["sample-input"])